 There are walks for everyone including Dawn Chorus Walks, Nordic Walking, walks through Suffolk's Wool Towns and GeoCaching.

-Ticket Sales will start in February with our 2018 brochure being launched in March.
+Ticket Sales will start in February with the 2019 brochure being launched in March.

-Felixstowe Book Festival has become one of the highlights of the East Anglian arts calendar and returns for another exciting programme of events from 27th June to 1st July 2018.
+Felixstowe Book Festival has become one of the highlights of the East Anglian arts calendar and returns for another exciting programme of events from 27th to 30th June 2019.

 Established in 2008, Maverick Festival is now the UK's leading Americana event showcasing the best roots music from both sides of the Atlantic.
 Set amongst the restored Victorian barns and out-buildings of Easton Farm Park, nestled deep in the Suffolk countryside, the festival also hosts films, workshops and performances from over fifty different artists across six stages, indoors and out.

-Save the date for 2018 Latitude Festival, which will take place from 12th to 15th July at Henham Park, Southwold, Suffolk.
-This year's line up packs some punches, with Solange, The Killers and Alt-J headlining, plus The Vaccines, Jessie Ware and Rag N' Bone Man.
+Save the date for 2019 Latitude Festival, which will take place from 12th to 15th July at Henham Park, Southwold, Suffolk.
+This year's line up is yet to be announced, but keep an eye on the festival's social media for big announcements coming soon!

 August - Snape Proms, Snape Maltings